aadil268/guardicore-/README.md

-# Terraform: Azure Windows VM with Cloudbase-Init
+# Terraform: Azure Windows VM with Guardicore Agent.

-This project provisions a Windows Virtual Machine in Azure using Terraform, and configures it to run a PowerShell script at first boot via **Cloudbase-Init**.
+This project provisions a Windows Virtual Machine in Azure using Terraform, and configures it to Install **Guardicore** Agent.

 ---